FAQs

 5. PAP producers follow Europe's stringent legislation which ensures livestock and consumers have healthy feed and food.
 National competent authorities regularly inspect facilities producing PAPs.

-PAPs are only made from Category 3 material, the safest type of by-products which are from healthy slaughtered animals and processed on segregated lines under strict veterinary control in line with EU legislation.
+PAPs are only made from Category 3 material, the safest type of by-products which are from healthy slaughtered animals and processed on segregated lines under strict veterinary control in line with EU / UK legislation.

 Before the introduction of legislation approximately 20 years' ago, there were no categories for animal by-products.
 Material from various sources became meat and bone meal.
 It did not have the same high standards for sourcing and processing as the PAPs that are now available.